ileandre/RemindMe/README.md

 # Post-MVP:
-Write out what your goals are for post-MVP, including nice-to-have features that you would like to implement once your MVP is complete.
-(If you plan to use a component library, please link that here as well.)

 1) Use 2nd API to automatically generate basic calendar information
 2) Color change mode

 # Project Schedule:
-Lay out your timeline for your project, from proposal to deployment.

 |  Day | Deliverable | Status
 |---|---| ---|
 |Mar 13-14 | Prompt / Wireframes / Priority Matrix / Timeframes | Complete